 This could be for anything, depending on where the post fits in with your strategy.

 For the most part, blogging is a ToFu (Top of the Funnel) method to get traffic and new leads.

 So a blog post’s CTA would be to download a lead magnet (a.k.a.
 Content upgrade) by entering some details.
 I’ve done it on this post with our checklist.

 You can get more conversions by showing a mockup of the lead magnet and including multiple opportunities for them to opt-in.

 I use two on this blog, because we don’t have a sidebar (at the time of writing) but these three are the best ways to get new subscribers:

 This is Neil Patel’s CTA Image on his blog’s sidebar.
 The whole image (not just the button) links to a landing page, rather than asking for details there.
 This is helpful when you need to get more details from someone and want to use a 2-step opt-in process.

 When you start using email marketing software like Drip, ActiveCampaign, Mailchimp, Infusionsoft, etc. you can set up forms for the lead magnet.

 If you need to get more than just a name and email, or you want to run ads to your lead magnet, then you’ll need to set up a landing page.

-Mine are a little more customized, but the idea is simple.
+For instance, mine are a little more customized, but the idea is simple.